Change Started

 India needs solutions that leverage this agricultural waste to build a distinct product that creates new economic opportunities which further incentivizes farmers to stop this stubble-burning practice.

-Answering the call, a growing number of Indian startups are providing crop stubble burning solution, their innovative products are not only preventing the air-pollution problem but is also addressing other environmental issues and most importantly boosting farmers’ incomes.
+Answering the call, a growing number of Indian startups are providing crop stubble-burning solutions, their innovative products are not only preventing the air pollution problem but are also addressing other environmental issues and most importantly boosting farmers’ incomes.

 As per the company claims, their product Agrocrete helps reduce the cost of construction by up to 50% and improves the building energy efficiency by up to 25%.